brunoprela/questdb-mcp/README.md

 ## Usage

-### Running the Server

-The MCP server communicates via stdio, which is the standard way MCP servers are used with AI assistants.
+This package can be used in two ways:

+### 1. CLI Usage

+Run the MCP server directly:

 ```bash
 npm start